hollycowart/CSS-intro-with-GitHub/git_commit_and_sync/README.md

 If you want or need to submit a **pull request** (and to complete this assignment, you do!), there's one last set of instructions for you to follow.

 Go back to the top of this repo, where all files and folders are listed.
-Go into the folder named *pull-requests* and follow the instructions there.
+Go into the folder named *git_pull_requests* and follow the instructions there.